Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-In the context of mental simulation, the ladder of causation is pertinent to our discussion \cite{pearl2018book, moruzzi2022climbing}.
-We should consider our question with respect to the three rungs of the ladder: \textbf{(1)} The initial stage involves the extraction of meaningful correlations from real-world representations through a process of observation.
-This endeavor aims to estimate the conditional expectations of events, thereby facilitating the formation of crucial associations. \textbf{(2)} The subsequent stage entails engaging with the environment using an accurate model of the world which might be formed partially in the previous rung.
+Let us consider our question with respect to the three rungs of the ladder {of causation} \cite{moruzzi2022climbing}: \textbf{(1)} The initial stage involves the extraction of meaningful correlations from real-world representations through observation.
+This endeavor aims to estimate the conditional expectations of events, thereby {forming} crucial associations. \textbf{(2)} The subsequent stage involves engaging with the environment using an accurate world model that might be formed partially in the previous rung.
 Interactions in this phase result in alterations to the characteristics of objects that are inherently linked or correlated, either directly or through other dependent or confounding variables.
-Given that such interventions occur over time, they engender a sequence of actions and reactions conducive to causal reasoning. \textbf{(3)} The final stage of the ladder, termed counterfactual thinking, necessitates envisioning alternative scenarios, evaluating them, and adjusting accordingly.
-This aspect is distinguished by its requirement for imagining changes and their potential repercussions, without necessarily engaging in active intervention.
-Achieving counterfactuality underscores one of humanity's most demanding cognitive abilities: predictive reasoning.
+Interventions, occurring over time, engender a sequence of actions and reactions that are conducive to causal reasoning. \textbf{(3)} The final stage of the ladder, termed \textit{counterfactual thinking}, necessitates envisioning alternative scenarios, evaluating them, and adjusting accordingly. {This aspect requires imagining changes and their repercussions without active intervention, highlighting counterfactuality as one of humanity's most demanding cognitive abilities: predictive reasoning.}